Leadership is doing the right thing,

 Sharpen the Saw means to have balance in your life.
 There is a story of a man who was sawing down a tree and not making a lot of progress.
 When a passerby asked him why he didn’t stop sawing to sharpen his saw, he remarked that he was too busy sawing.
 Habit 7 reminds us that we are more productive when we are in balance—body, brain, heart and soul.
 Just like the four tires on a car, if one area is being ignored or overused, the rest will feel the results.
 For young children, the car analogy is one they understand; a car could not go on fewer than all four tires.
 Explain the four parts of each person (body, brain, heart, and soul) and how important it is to take care of each part to make them all work better.

-In January 2016, Royal Primary Academy launched the implementation of The Leader In Me program.
+In January 2016, Regality Academy launched the implementation of The Leader In Me program.
 Students and teachers have excitedly embraced the principles of the 7 Habits.
 However, one question that some parents have asked is, “How is my child actually learning the 7 Habits?”

 Direct instruction refers to students learning about the 7 Habits through lessons that are directly focused on the 7 Habits.
 In other words, the main learning objective of a particular lesson is one or more of the 7 Habits.